CPA Exam Study Group Quick Facts

 • How are the members expected to participate within the group and outside it?

-Using CPA exam supplements can help boost your review.
+Using CPA Exam practice questions can boost your review.

 2. Be Consistent